What to Do in Buenos Aires?

 Buenos Aires is the capital and largest city of Argentina.

-About 3 million people are living there.
+About 3 million people make their home there.
 Adding the population

 of the metropolitan area, the total population exceeds 10